 Turn your cash back into flexible points

-Now, you probably noticed the sign-up bonus and bonus categories are cash back.
+Now, you probably noticed the welcome bonus and bonus categories are cash back.
 This is only the case if you don’t have a card that earns Ultimate Rewards and has an annual fee — Chase Sapphire Reserve, Chase Sapphire Preferred or Ink Preferred.

 For those who don’t have one of these cards and are just starting to explore the options, the Ink Cash is an easy way to dip a toe in the pool.
 You can simply utilize great cash back bonus categories or get a card to pair with it so that you can transfer the points to partners.